nikitavoloboev/data/tools/obsidian.md

 - [Obsidian Block Reference Counts](https://github.com/shabegom/obsidian-reference-count) - Show Reference Count of Block Refs.
 - [Cross-reference Navigation](https://github.com/alexobenauer/Cross-reference-Navigation-for-Obsidian) - Plugin for Obsidian that lets you navigate through your notes using their tags.
 - [Dynamic Highlights](https://github.com/nothingislost/obsidian-dynamic-highlights) - Obsidian plugin that dynamically highlights text based on selection or search query.
+- [Sidekick](https://github.com/hadynz/obsidian-sidekick) - Plugin that auto-suggests new connections to make by underlining text that matches existing tags or links in your vault.
+- [Obsidian Full Calendar](https://github.com/davish/obsidian-full-calendar) - Full Calendar integration for Obsidian.

 ## Themes